We're an affiliate

 You either prefer the natural surroundings of being outside or enjoy a sweat-dripping workout indoors.

-Now, some people actually love a good spin class as well as an outdoor cycle.
+Now, some people actually love a good indoor cycling class as well as an outdoor cycle.

 It helps mix your cycling routine up and keeps it enjoyable.